-If you followed the instructions above but still cannot connect to Klipfolio, consider the following questions:
+If you followed the instructions above but still cannot connect to Klipfolio, consider the following:

-- Have you whitelisted our Klipfolio IP addresses?
-See the full list of Klipfolio's Whitelist IP addresses.
+- Have you added our Klipfolio IP addresses to your allow list?
+See the full list of Klipfolio's Allow list IP addresses.

 - Is your database's external IP address publicly accessible and are you able to resolve the IP address to your database server?
 To test internally, ping or telnet your database's IP address.
 If unsuccessful, check your firewall configuration.